douglowder/CriticalUpdatesTest/README.md

 npx expo run:android --variant release
 ```

 See that the app is running from built-in code.
-Monitor status (circle button in upper right corner) will be green.
+Toggle "Monitor always visible" to show the monitor's banner view, showing that there are no available updates.

 ### Push an update